-UGI Utilities and its subsidiaries have entered into agreements with the Pennsylvania Department of Environmental Protection ("DEP") to address the remediation of former MGPs in Pennsylvania.
-CPG is party to a Consent Order and Agreement ("CPG-COA") with the DEP requiring CPG to perform a specified level of activities associated with environmental investigation and remediation work at certain properties in Pennsylvania on which MGP related facilities were operated ("CPG MGP Properties") and to plug a minimum number of non-producing natural gas wells per year.
+CPG is party to a Consent Order and Agreement ("CPG-COA") with the Pennsylvania Department of Environmental Protection ("DEP") requiring CPG to perform a specified level of activities associated with environmental investigation and remediation work at certain properties in Pennsylvania on which manufactured gas plant ("MGP") related facilities were operated ("CPG MGP Properties") and to plug a minimum number of non-producing natural gas wells per year.
 In addition, PNG is a party to a Multi-Site Remediation Consent Order and Agreement ("PNG-COA") with the DEP.
 The PNG-COA requires PNG to perform annually a specified level of activities associated with environmental investigation and remediation work at certain properties on which MGP-related facilities were operated ("PNG MGP Properties").
-Under these agreements, required environmental expenditures relating to the CPG MGP Properties and the PNG MGP Properties are capped at \$1.8 million and \$1.1 million, respectively, in any calendar year.
+Under these agreements, environmental expenditures relating to the CPG MGP Properties and the PNG MGP Properties are capped at \$1.8 million and \$1.1 million, respectively, in any calendar year.
 The CPG-COA is scheduled to terminate at the end of 2018.
 The PNG-COA terminates in 2019 but may be terminated by either party effective at the end of any two-year period beginning with the original effective date in March 2004.
-At September 30, 2016 and 2015, our accrued liabilities for estimated environmental investigation and remediation costs related to the CPG-COA and the PNG-COA totaled \$11.3 million and \$13.8 million, respectively.
-CPG and PNG have recorded associated regulatory assets for these costs because recovery of these costs from customers is probable.
+At September 30, 2015 and 2014, our accrued liabilities for environmental investigation and remediation costs related to the CPG-COA and the PNG-COA totaled \$13.8 million and \$10.7 million, respectively.
+In accordance with GAAP related to rate-regulated entities, we have recorded associated regulatory assets in equal amounts.